+'''

+"boolean"

-''' "boolean" This converts a string into the value true or false.
-Valid values for true are: 1, true, yes, on and t function The given function is applied to value.
+This converts a string into the value true or false.
+Valid values for true are: 1,

+true, yes, on and t

+"number"

-"number" This one does a straightforward tonumber on the value.
+This one does a straightforward tonumber on the value.

+function

+The given function is applied to value.

+table

-table The value is resolved via the given table.
+The value is resolved via the given table.

+"deserialize"

-"deserialize" The value is deserialized into Lua code.
+The value is describlized into Lua code.

+"key"

-"key" The value is used as key which makes the result table is now hashed instead of indexed.
+The value is used as key which makes the result table is now hashed instead of

+indexed.

+"entry"

-"entry" An entry is added with the given name and optionally with a default value. '''
+An entry is added with the given name and optionally with a default value.

+'''